World’s Most Competitive Fiery Foods Competition Announces 2011 Scovie Award Winners

 Some of the most interesting entries included Honey Jalapeno Infusion from Smoke’n Jacks, Panama Red Hot Sauce from Pancali Foods, Lavender Vinaigrette and Marinade from Montebello Kitchens, Bali Boo Yah from Sean’s Boo Yah! and Dennis’ Mango Habanero BBQ Sauce from Reva Foods.

-The Scovie Award winners can be seen and tasted at the 2011 Fiery Foods & Barbecue Show March 4-6, 2011 at Sandia Resort and Casino in Albuquerque, New Mexico.
-Vendors from across the country will be in attendance.
-For more information please visit: www.fiery-foods.com.
+The Scovie Award winners can be seen and tasted at the 2011 Fiery Foods & Barbecue Show March 4-6, 2011 at Sandia Resort and Casino nettcasino in Albuquerque, New Mexico.
+Learn more at easyslots.com Vendors from across the country will be in attendance.
+For more information please visit: canadascasino.ca.

 The Scovie Awards is an annual competition created by Dave DeWitt that recognizes the top fiery foods products in the world.
 It is one of the most competitive blind tasted food competitions.
 Hundred of products are entered and go through rigorous tastings to receive the top honors.
 The Scovie Awards take place annually in the month of October.

 ——————- end of press release ——————-

 Read Dave’s take on the competition this year on his Supersite Fiery-Foods.com.